sebastianoraciti/PrecisionDrv/README.md

 ## ⚠️ Disclaimer

-The full kernel driver source code is proprietary and privately maintained by **Seby Raciti**.
+The full kernel driver source code is proprietary and privately maintained by **Sebastiano Raciti**.
 Only safe, non-functional public components are released for transparency, certification, and educational research.

 Unauthorized redistribution, reverse engineering, or modification of compiled driver binaries is strictly prohibited.